This Episode of MwahTV Answers the question: How Much Money Should you invest in your brand?

 Let’s go a little bit deeper then.

-You can return to being in start-up phase multiple times in a small business.
-Whenever you pivot what you’re doing, or you change direction it’s fair to say that you are returning to start-up phase in your branding.
+You can return to being in the start-up phase multiple times in a small business.
+Whenever you pivot what you’re doing, or you change direction it’s fair to say that you are returning to the start-up phase in your branding.

-When I began my portraiture business years ago, I foolishly went to a full-service agency to get my brand started.
+When I began my portraiture photography business years ago, I foolishly went to a full-service agency to get my brand started.
 In a swanky office in a board room, I was given a presentation and a quote that made me choke on my cappuccino.
-I felt really unsure that the agency had interpreted me and my new business.
+I felt really unsure how the agency had interpreted me and my new business.
 I made a bunch of excuses and got myself out of that awkward sales situation as quickly as possible.

 Looking back on this I shake my head at myself AND at the agency.

-9 years down the road, I now think that the agency who tried to sell their all-in branding package to me was irresponsible.
+Over a decade later, I now think that the agency who tried to sell their all-in branding package to me was irresponsible.
 I’m also happy to shoulder the responsibility here too.
 It was foolish to think of sorting my brand out as a quick tick box exercise.

 When pursuing a new direction or a new business, it’s a smart idea to avoid heavily investing in branding, it’s highly likely that who you serve, how you serve and what you serve will be in a state of flux whilst you find your feet.
 It’s good to experience a few nightmare clients to develop your ideal client avatar.